Falcon rocket explosion leaves SpaceX launch schedule in tatters

 SES and other satellite operators said they were waiting for more information about why the Falcon failed, what corrective action might be needed and how long it would take before launches resume.

-“It is unfortunate, but … we don’t have any concerns about our commitment to fly on Falcon,” Iridium Communications Inc (IRDM.O), which has contracts for seven SpaceX launches, wrote in an email to Reuters.
+“It is unfortunate, but we don’t have any concerns about our commitment to fly on Falcon,” Iridium Communications Inc , which has contracts for seven SpaceX launches, wrote in an email to Reuters.

 “It isn’t critical that they make the exact dates - there is some flexibility in our overall launch plans,” added Iridium spokeswoman Diane Hockenberry.